MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/plugins/remote-themes.md

 title: Remote themes
 ---

-For themes not supported by Github Pages plugin, you can set a remote theme using a plugin.
+For themes not supported by GitHub Pages plugin, you can set a remote theme using a plugin.

 - [benbalter/jekyll-remote-theme](https://github.com/benbalter/jekyll-remote-theme)